Robert Larner, M.D. College of Medicine at the University of Vermont

 Burlington is a New England university city situated on the shores of beautiful Lake Champlain to the west, and bordered by the Green Mountains to the east, both of which offer easy access to year-round outdoor recreational activities/sports.
 Burlington is within driving distance to major US and Canadian cities and was recently voted one of the top ten most desirable cities in the USA to raise a family.
 In 2018, Vermont was ranked the #1 “best place to live in America” by an annual CNBC report measuring quality of life across the country.

-Please prepare an introductory cover letter summarizing your qualifications and expertise, a curriculum vitae, a statement specifically describing your prior contributions and commitment to diversity, equity and inclusive excellence, and names and contact information for three references, and apply online at www.uvmjobs.com and reference posting # F2256PO.
+Please prepare an introductory cover letter summarizing your qualifications, expertise and career path interests, a curriculum vitae, and names and contact information for three references.
+Please also provide a separate statement describing your prior contributions and commitment to diversity, equity, and inclusive excellence.
+Please apply online at www.uvmjobs.com and reference posting # F2101PO.
 Review of applications will begin immediately.
-Applications will be accepted until the position is filled; however, we strongly encourage the submission of application materials by July 1, 2022.
+Applications will be accepted until the position is filled; however, we strongly encourage the submission of application materials by February 15, 2023.
 Please direct any questions regarding the application process to:

 Department of Pathology and Laboratory Medicine University of Vermont Health Network